- 📖 Geeky Medics OSCE Book

 The common carotid arteries ascend the neck bilaterally and bifurcate at the level of the thyroid cartilage, dividing into the internal carotid artery and the external carotid artery.

-The internal carotid artery enters the cranial cavity via the cranial canal.
+The internal carotid artery enters the cranial cavity via the carotid canal.
 In contrast, the external carotid artery ascends in the lateral neck within the carotid sheath, eventually supplying blood to the neck, head, and face areas.

 The course of the external carotid artery